Excellent Customer Service

 Excellent customer service thinks about problems before they become problems

-Customer service isn’t simply answering phone calls and emails; anything a customer experiences with a product or service before, during, and after customer interaction influences how the company is perceived, which directly impacts customer service.
+Customer service isn’t simply answering phone calls and emails; anything a customer experiences with a product or service before, during and after customer interaction influences how the company is perceived, which directly impacts customer service.
 This includes the marketing done by that company, how the sales process is scripted, the user interface or accessibility, and any care offered by the company.
-It's all part of the customer experience.

 Excellent customer service is appropriate to its market